jonathonmcclen/mac-linux-admin/README.md

 clean desktop is a simple script to clean your desktop of standard file extensions. jpg, png, mp4, pdf, etc... will be moved to files of your choosing ( mac standard folders music, pictures, movies, documents recommended )

 # desktop2.sh

+when first run will create a new directory called desktop2 that will be a sibling of the standard desktop. the script will then move all filed from desktop to desktop2

+# How to make exicuteable

+# how to run on with CRON jobs